 Your Memory is Failing

 You could also be experiencing lower memory function as a result of sleep deprivation.
 When you go to sleep, you go through multiple phases, with the fifth phase being REM sleep.
 The later phases, including stage 3 and 4, are when you enter deep sleep.
 All of these are important for brain function, but especially that crucial deep sleep.
 This is when your brain is able to hold onto memories from the day before, and use them for long-term memory storage.
-If you never get deep sleep, you might start noticing major holes in your long-term memory.
+If you never reach deep sleep, you might start noticing major changes in your long-term memory.

 Natural Sleep Aids

+There are several prescriptions and Over the Counter sleep aids that you can talk to your doctor or pharmacist about if your lack of sleep becomes an ongoing issue.
 For something you can take more on a continued basis, look at the natural options.
 These are not as harsh on your body, and can often help with long-term sleep issues.

 This is a hormone you already have in your body that will help you decide when it is time to sleep.
 Unfortunately, you might have a decline in this hormone, and need to take a melatonin supplement.
 It is really beneficial for people who need to sleep during the day or at different times each day from a shift work schedule.
 Small levels of melatonin can be found in almonds and oats.

 You can also try adding a magnesium supplement to your daily routine.
 If you are not getting enough magnesium through natural food sources, you might notice a decline in the quality of your sleep.
 There are different types of magnesium, from supplement pills you can take, to powder you add to your water.
-Almonds and bananas are also an excellent of magnesium.
+Almonds and bananas are also excellent sources of magnesium.

 If you are a fan of herbs and essential oils, there are a few that can help you get better